 P20 mould steel is hard chromium plated for mould reconditioning purposes.
 It can also be electroless nickel plated for extra corrosion resistance.

-P-20 pre-hardened tool steel is used for middle volume molds with materials without abrasive additives and part finish up to SPI B-2 .
+P-20 pre-hardened tool steel is used for medium production volume molds.
+It can not be used with abrasive materials and part finish above SPI B-2 .

 NAK-80 is a Pre-hardened tool steel, available in uniform through hardness of approximately 40 HRc.